Mec-iS/101-Course/README.md

 ## What's the workflow about

-App engine is made of two main developer features: the local development web server and the remote public instance of the app.
+App engine is made of two main developing features: the local development web server and the remote public instance of the app.
 These are your working environments, the first one is for programming/testing only purpose, the second is the official/production app folk is going to enjoy.
 This is a common pattern to work with App Engine: